ageofjavablog/website/README.md

-# website
+# Age of Java
-The repository for the Age of Java blog
+Thoughts and Ideas Related to Java Programming written by Emil Forslund, professional Code Monkey.